Emerging landscape directions in SE Asia

 RECOFTC Offices, Bangkhen Campus, Kasetsart University, Bangkok, Thailand

 Good news: Presentations will be kept to a minimum!
 The workshop will use a highly participatory methodology called ‘Liberating Structures’ that emphasises ideation.
-We’re designing a more engaging, multi-directional approach to showcase the landscape experiences of participants, and to share knowledge and reflections.
+We’ve designed a more engaging, multi-directional approach to showcase the landscape experiences of participants, and to share knowledge and reflections.

 Background